WLNO/API-Certify-NFT-BE/apiDocs.md

 #### Response
 **Success (200 OK)**
-Returns an array of `Event` objects.
+Returns an array of `EventWithUserStatus` objects.
 ```json
 [
   {